Sponsors and Advisors

-This is the ninth annual Keeping Pace report.
-It is unlikely that when the study was first conceived anyone thought that it would be around nine years later, let alone develop to the point that it has.
+This is the 12th annual Keeping Pace report.
 We are grateful to everyone who has helped along the way, including sponsors, researchers and writers, the schools and agencies across the country that provide the source information, and the people who write or call to tell us that Keeping Pace has helped.
 As the project has matured, the list of people and organizations involved has grown, and it has become increasingly difficult to acknowledge properly everyone who has been involved over the years.

 Still, it is worth remembering that the first Keeping Pace was published in 2004, in response to a request for timely online education policy information from the Colorado Department of Education (CDE).
 Stevan Kalmon, then of the CDE, was a strong advocate for the project and was instrumental in its early development.
 The report originally was envisioned as a simple document that would be distributed only to the sponsoring organizations, but Cathy Gunn, then of the North Central Regional Educational Laboratory at Learning Point Associates, recognized the work’s larger value and suggested, and then managed, publication and distribution to a wider audience.
 The four funding organizations in the first year were the CDE, Illinois Virtual High School (IVHS), Learning Point Associates, and Wisconsin Virtual School.